libmir/dcv/examples/tracking/klt/README.md

  Similar to Horn-Schunck method, Lucas-Kanade is used to estimate field displacement of two adjacent frames in the video, only here the displacement is estimated locally, around a distinct feature point in the frame.

- For detailed info, please take a look into the example's source code (source/app.d).
+ For detailed info, please take a look into the example's source code.